Clear answers for families considering The Troutbeck School

 From the Troutbeck Hotel, continue approximately 1km and take the “SWIFT” turning on the right.
 Follow the signposts.

-The final stretch is a mountain dirt road.
-A 4×4 vehicle is strongly recommended.
+The final stretch is a mountain dirt road — a 4×4 is strongly recommended.

 During the rainy season, the clay surface can become demanding.
 Please ensure you are confident using four-wheel drive.